nick8325/twee/manual.md

 comma-separated list of directories and can be passed multiple times.

-The `--tstp` flag causes twee to print `SZS status` lines in the official syntax, as well as printing a `CNFRefutation` when it proves the conjecture.
+The `--tstp` flag causes twee to print `SZS status` lines in the official syntax.
+The flags `--tstp --formal-proof` cause it to print a `CNFRefutation` in the formal TSTP format when it proves the conjecture.

 ## Resource limits